 (And if you’re wondering, the term “the last parsec” has no great significance in the setting.
 It’s a slang expression of loyalty: “I’m with you to the last parsec, and beyond.”)

-This Last Parsec Bundle gives you everything you need to start your JumpCorp career.
-Pay just US$9.95 to get all five titles in this offer’s Player Collection (retail value $39) as DRM-free .PDF ebooks, including the complete The Last Parsec core setting book, the Savage Worlds Science Fiction Companion, Last Parsec Archetypes, and the JumpCorp Requisition Kit, as well as the Savage Worlds Deluxe Explorer’s Edition rulebook.
+This Last Parsec Bundle had everything you need to start your JumpCorp career.
+There were five titles in this offer’s Player Collection (retail value $39) as DRM-free .PDF ebooks, including the complete The Last Parsec core setting book, the Savage Worlds Science Fiction Companion, Last Parsec Archetypes, and the JumpCorp Requisition Kit, as well as the Savage Worlds Deluxe Explorer’s Edition rulebook.

-And if you pay more than this offer’s threshold (average) price, which is set at $24.95 to start, you’ll level up and also get this offer’s entire Game Master Collection with eleven more titles worth an additional $68, including the campaign settings Leviathan, Eris Beta-V, and Scientorium; four poster-size ship maps suitable for The Last Parsec or any space-opera setting (Dropship, Freighter, Pirate Ship, and Research Ship); the introductory adventure Omariss Death Worm; two sets of Last Parsec print-and-fold Figure Flats miniatures (Explorers of Deep Space and Terrors of Deep Space); and The Last Parsec GM Screen Inserts.
+Those who paid more than this offer’s threshold (average) price also got this offer’s entire Game Master Collection with eleven more titles worth an additional $68, including the campaign settings Leviathan, Eris Beta-V, and Scientorium; four poster-size ship maps suitable for The Last Parsec or any space-opera setting (Dropship, Freighter, Pirate Ship, and Research Ship); the introductory adventure Omariss Death Worm; two sets of Last Parsec print-and-fold Figure Flats miniatures (Explorers of Deep Space and Terrors of Deep Space); and The Last Parsec GM Screen Inserts.

 2. Seven WorldsSeven Worlds by Luis Enrique Torres, funded in an October 2017 Kickstarter campaign, brings a hard-sf flavor to Savage Worlds space opera.
 In the year 2217 we’ve colonized the nearest star systems.
 Transportation among planets is common.
 We’ve established contact with one alien species, ancient and powerful.
 Our worlds are blossoming, our opportunities limitless.
 However, dark elements conspire to bring everything down.
 In the Seven Worlds campaign, an epic on the scale of Battlestar Galactica and The Expanse, you become the unlikely heroes who try to avert the fall of Humanity.